-Many of the favorite foods among men are not necessarily the best and most recommended for good health.
-A healthy diet combined with regular physical activity can help men prevent heart disease and cancer, which are – respectively – the number 1 and number 2 causes of death for men over 35.
+Many of the favorite foods among men are not necessarily the best and most are not recommended for good health.
+However, a healthy diet combined with regular physical activity can help improve male health and prevent heart disease and cancer.
+Which ironically is the first and second cause of death for men over 35.

-Although any one (or all of foods listed below) can’t guarantee a good health on their own, consuming quality nutrients are important for maintaining a healthy immune function and preventing bone loss, muscle loss, and oxidative damage.
-Please find below a list of 10 recommended foods that can help to improving male health.
+Although anyone (or all of the foods listed below) can’t guarantee a good health on their own.
+However, consuming quality nutrients are important for maintaining a healthy immune function.
+Also, preventing bone loss, muscle loss, and oxidative damage.
+Below is a list of 10 recommended foods to improve male health

-- Fatty fish – Polyunsaturated fats can benefit the heart, circulation, and immune system and reduce the risk of prostate cancer.
+- Fatty fish.
+Polyunsaturated fats can benefit the heart, circulation, and immune system.
+Plus, it can also reduce the risk of prostate cancer.

-- Plant stanols – stanols are naturally occurring substances in fruits and vegetables that have been shown to lower mildly elevated blood cholesterol levels.
+- Plant stanols.
+Stanols are naturally occurring substances in fruits and vegetables.
+They are also known to lower blood cholesterol levels.

-- Whole grains – a diet rich in whole grains can help lower LDL or “bad” cholesterol, and are also good for prostate and muscle health.
+- Whole grains.
+A diet rich in whole grains can help lower bad cholesterol.
+Added bonus, they are also good for prostate and muscle health.

-- Bananas – bananas are a great source of quick energy, potassium and vitamin B6.
-Eating bananas can aid your immune system, nervous system, and assist with protein metabolism.
+- Bananas.
+Bananas are a great source of quick energy.
+Plus they are packed with potassium and vitamin B6.
+Eating bananas can aid your immune system.
+However it can also help your nervous system, and assist with protein metabolism.

-- Broccoli – cruciferous vegetables like broccoli are helpful in the prevention of heart disease and cancer.
-If you simply can’t stand broccoli, you can try other cruciferous vegetables such as cabbage, bok choy, garden cress, cauliflower, or Brussels sprouts.
+- Broccoli.
+Cruciferous vegetables like broccoli are helpful in the prevention of heart disease and cancer.
+You can also try cabbage, bok choy, garden cress, cauliflower, or Brussels sprouts.

-- Berries or cherries – adding berries to your diet may help slow a decline in brain function that can occur with aging.
+- Berries or cherries.
+Adding berries to your diet may help slow a decline in brain function that occurs with aging.

-- Soybeans – soy is rich in isoflavones, which protect prostate health and have been shown to lower the risk of prostate cancer.
+- Soybeans.
+Soy is rich in isoflavones, which protect prostate health.
+They are also known to lower the risk of prostate cancer.

-- Brazil nuts – these nuts are packed with antioxidants that may help prevent heart disease, cancer and protect prostate health.
+- Brazil nuts.
+These nuts are packed with antioxidants.
+These antioxidents may help prevent heart disease, cancer and also protect prostate health.

-- Red/orange vegetables – nutrients from red bell peppers, carrots, pumkin, or sweet potatoes help preserve healthy skin cells and prevent oxidation from the sun.
+- Red/orange vegetables.
+Nutrients from red bell peppers, carrots, pumpkin, or sweet potatoes help preserve healthy skin cells.
+Plus, they also prevent oxidation from the sun.